Wasp Pest Control in Sydney

-While there are hundreds of species of wasps bees around the world, only a small number of them can be found in Australia.
+While hundreds of species of wasps bees worldwide, only a small number of them can be found in Australia.

-By understanding their habits and lifecycle, you can better identify the wasp species in your property.
+By understanding their habits and lifecycle, you can better identify the wasp species on your property.
 The most common wasp species in Australia are specified here:

-- Yellow jackets (social wasp) — The worker wasp is around 15 mm in length while the queen wasp is a little bigger.
+- Yellowjackets (social wasp) — The worker wasp is around 15 mm in length, while the queen wasp is a little bigger.
 They have alternating black and yellow bands on their body and two pairs of wings.
-They feed on insects, but they can also eat food that is consumed by humans.
-Yellow jackets can sting repeatedly if they are provoked.
+They feed on insects, but they can also eat food that humans consume.
+Yellowjackets can repeatedly sting if they are provoked.
 Their nests are found in trees, bushes, attics, wall cavities, floors, sheds and similar buildings.

-Place a bait in a visible location somewhere in your property.
+Place bait in a visible location somewhere on your property.
 Once they locate the food, they will fly directly back to their nest.

-However, take note that wasps like searching for food and they can do it within half a kilometre away from its nest.
-It is recommended to hire professional pest controllers to destroy wasp nests around your home and courtyard, especially if you have experienced an allergic reaction to a wasp sting.
+However, take note that wasps like searching for food can do it within half a kilometre away from their nest.
+Therefore, it is recommended to hire professional pest controllers to destroy wasp nests around your home and courtyard, especially if you have experienced an allergic reaction to a wasp sting.

 At Masters Pest Control Sydney, we have a team of experts that will help you with all your pest problems.
 We can quickly resolve any wasp problem using pesticide-free heat treatments and tailored pest management solutions.